 We’ve made our data available through several routes:

 The main way is directly via our API page:

-It gets a bit geeky, but it’s not necessary to sign up to query or download data, so it can be done anonymously.
-Quite a few search/filter parameters are provided, to filter by time, location, which device the data is from, the user ID from which it was uploaded, etc..
-And of course its possible to download the whole set at once as a large CSV file.
-It’s fairly simple for others to link to this database and generate their own maps, graphs, etc., and they don’t need our permission to do it.
+It’s not necessary to sign up to query or download data, so it can be done anonymously.
+Quite a few search/filter parameters are provided to filter by time, location, which device the data is from, the user ID from which it was uploaded, etc..
+Its also possible to download the whole dataset at once as a large CSV file.
+It’s fairly simple for others to link to this database and generate their own maps, graphs, etc..
+No permission is necessary to do it.
 These are the kinds of “best practices” we’ve shared with other groups at our workshops.